hypesystem/kvfs/README.md

 This will create a folder ".myStore" in your current working directory.

-On `myStore` you can now call any of the supported functions, to work with your key-value store:
+On `myStore` you can now call any of the supported functions, to work with your key-value store (below).
+In addition, the store is an event emitter, which lets you listen on changes to entries.

 ### set